lambdaclass/concrete/ROADMAP.md

 delta, and this phase turns that style of replayable evidence into a non-author example or workload transcript before the larger package/release machinery depends on it.

+### Incremental Architecture Track

+Execute the approved long-term items in this order alongside, not ahead of, the flagship work: stable semantic identities; immutable indexed program facts; thin typed pass-boundary wrappers; compiler-derived interface facts compared against and then replacing the repaired manifest scanner; and a generated self-enforcing consumer/coverage matrix.
+Each slice must leave every production entry point runnable, preserve LLVM behavior by default, name its forcing consumer or bug class, and delete or ratchet the superseded path.
+This is not authorization for a flag-day pipeline rewrite.

 1. Maintain the five graduated flagships and keep their evidence bundles green:
    `parse_validate`, `crypto_verify`, `fixed_capacity`, `constant_time_tag`,